BTTNY/Winternship-2020/FAQ.md

 #### **Do I report to WiTNY during my Winternship?**
 All Winterns report to a manager at their Winternship host.

+#### **What should I do if I have to stay home sick?
+What should I do if I am late or have to leave early?**
+All Winterns are expected to work for the entirety of Winternship.
+As soon as you know that you will be absent for any part of the day, let your manager at your Winternship host and WiTNY (witny@cornell.edu) know. **Your Winternship host and WiTNY may revoke your Winternship for a pattern of absences, lateness, or early departures.**

 #### **How can I make the most of my Winternship?**
 _Coming Soon!_